 Data Minimization:

-Processing must be limited to personal data that is necessary for the specified purposes, requiring evaluation of data collection practices and retention policies.
+Processing must be limited to personal data that is necessary for the specified purposes, requiring evaluation of data collection practices and retention policies, with data discovery helping identify what personal data is actually being collected and used.

-Audit data collection to ensure all personal data serves specific business purposes while avoiding unnecessary information gathering that creates privacy risks without business value.
+Audit data collection to ensure all personal data serves specific business purposes while avoiding unnecessary information gathering that creates privacy risks without business value, drawing on GDPR data minimization implementation practices to structure data discovery and reduction efforts.

 Data Quality Requirements: